anhnguyendepocen/M335/docs/tasklist.md

 [Case study 13](weekly_projects/cs13_details.html) provides the checklist items for your portfolio.
 This portfolio package will be the basis of your final grade.

-* [ ] Complete LinkedIn, GitHub, Slack profiles that have been connected to our BYU-I data science community
+* [ ] Join the BYUI LinkedIn, GitHub, Slack groups and make sure your picture is placed in your profile.
-* [ ] A cover letter stating the key concepts and techniques that you learned during our projects and your goals to continue learning in this area - include a grade request that represents your knowledge and task completion
+* [ ] A cover letter to me stating the key concepts and techniques that you learned during our projects and your goals to continue learning in this area - include a grade request that represents your knowledge and task completion
-* [ ] A resume that includes the skills you have learned during our projects
+* [ ] A current resume that includes the skills you have learned during our projects which you would submit to any future jobs
-* [ ] A semester task form that records your completed tasks during the semester (electronic or print)
+* [ ] A semester task form that records your completed tasks during the semester (electronic)
 * [ ] Semester project submission on GitHub
-* [ ] Submit this material electronically [schedule a visit with me](https://byuistats.github.io/M335/visitme.html)
+* [ ] Submit this material electronically to your repository and [schedule a visit with me](https://byuistats.github.io/M335/visitme.html)

 #### Coding Challenge

 On the last day of class each of you will have the 1.5 hours of class to complete a coding challenge.
 You will not be able to work with others, but will be able to ask questions of the teacher in class.
 The coding challenge will use the techniques and programming developed from the course.

 1. **You must pass the challenge to keep grade earned from the [completed tasks](https://byuistats.github.io/M335/syllabus.html#competency_scale).**
-2. Failure to pass the challenge will lower your 1-2 steps.
+2. Failure to pass the challenge will lower your grade 1-2 steps.

 ## Weekly Case Studies